-68. Aggregate LIP Funding.
+- 70. Aggregate LIP Funding.
 Up to \$1,508,385,773 in LIP funds will be available to the state each DY.
-That amount will be reduced by any penalties that are assessed by CMS pursuant to STC 62 and/or reconciliation overpayments as discussed in STC 63.
-Provider Participation requirements, described in STC 69 must be met for the state to draw and providers to be paid from the annual LIP funds for payment to providers.

-69. LIP Provider Participation Requirements.
-Hospitals, Medical School Physician Practices, and FQHCs/RHCs must meet the participation requirements set forth in this STC to be eligible to receive LIP funds.
-The state may grant an exemption to a hospital with respect to the requirement in (a)(ii) below, upon finding that the hospital has demonstrated that it was refused a contract despite a good faith negotiation with a Specialty Plan.
+That amount will be reduced by any penalties that are assessed by CMS pursuant to STC 64 and/or reconciliation overpayments as discussed in STC 65.
+Provider Participation requirements, described in STC 71, must be met for the state to draw and providers to be paid from the annual LIP funds for payment to providers. - 71.
+LIP Provider Participation Requirements.
+Hospitals, Medical School Physician Practices, FQHCs/RHCs, and Community Behavioral Health Providers must meet the participation requirements set forth in this STC to be eligible to receive LIP funds.
+The state may grant an exemption to a hospital with respect to the requirement in 71(a)(ii) below, upon finding that the hospital has demonstrated that it was refused a contract despite a good faith negotiation with a Specialty Plan.
 A letter from a Specialty Plan declining to enter a contract, or some other comparable evidence, will be required to make such a finding.
+The state may grant an exemption to an FQHC/RHC with respect to the requirement in 71(c)(i) below, upon finding that the FQHC/RHC has demonstrated that it was refused a contract despite a good faith negotiation with a Standard Plan.
+A letter from a Standard Plan declining to enter a contract, or some other comparable evidence, will be required to make such a finding.